 Best robot vacuums for pet hair in 2023, according to Amazon reviewers

-The good news: All that cleanup is easier with these top-rated robot vacuums, which do a great job of picking up pet hair, dirt and dander.
-We even found a robot vacuum that promises it's smart enough to avoid pet messes.
+Unfortunately, your pets can't clean up after themselves.
+But a robot vacuum can -- especially a robot vacuum that's designed for the tough challenge of pet hair.
+We even found a robot vacuum that promises it's smart enough to avoid dog poop.

 Top products in this article